Create and Connect a Micronaut Application to a Google MySQL Database

 Open the micronaut-cli.yml file, you can see what features are packaged with the application:

-The GDK Launcher creates a multi-module project with two subprojects: gcp for GCP, and lib for common code and configuration shared across cloud platforms.
-You develop the application logic in the lib subproject, and keep the GCP-specific configurations in the gcp subproject.
-If you enable sample code generation, the GDK Launcher creates the main controller, repository interface, entity, service classes, and tests for you.
-Consider checking this guide where each sample class is closely examined.
+The GDK Launcher creates a multi-module project with two subprojects: gcp for Google Cloud Platform, and lib for common code and configuration shared across cloud platforms.
+You develop the application logic in the lib subproject, and keep the Google Cloud Platform-specific configurations in the gcp subproject.

 flyway.datasources.default.enabled=true